 Elliott Foster is an emerging Minnesota writer of memoir and fiction.
 He is particularly drawn to stories of the Upper Midwest.
-In addition to his longer published work, Elliott’s short stories, poems and essays have appeared in the Green Blade literary journal, the Huffington Post, and the Daily Journal of Southern California.
+In addition to his longer published work, Elliott’s short stories, poems, and essays have appeared in the Green Blade literary journal, the Huffington Post, and the Daily Journal of Southern California.
 He lives in Saint Paul.Read More

 Once a practicing attorney, Natalie Fowler is an author, a freelance editor (for FATE Magazine), paranormal investigator (for Ghost Stories Ink) and a psychic medium.
 Fascinated by good ghost stories from a very young age, now she writes her own stories inspired by her work as a ghost hunter and psychic medium.
 An avid researcher and self-proclaimed history nerd, Fowler’s works are also influenced by the dark depths of history.Read More

 Brittany Chaffee is an avid storyteller, professional empath, and author.
 On the daily, she gets paid to strategize and create content for brands.
 Off work hours, it’s all about a well-lit place, warm bread, and good company.
-She lives in St.Paul.
 Her first book, Wild Morning was released in 2017.
-Her second book, Borderline is available for purchase.
-She lives happily in St.Paul.Read More
+Her recent work, Borderline: A Series of Essays, is a collection of prose essays about memory, time, change, and wonder.
+She lives happily in Saint Paul.Read More

+Susan Thurston’s grandfather loved a poem she wrote in second grade, and within the glow of his appreciation, she decided to become a writer.
 Later, a well-meaning adult mentioned that as a journalist, she could earn her living.
 She became a reporter and editor, but wouldn’t really say what she earned was a living.
 She did get to work with some of the finest people she has ever known.
-Along the way, she has created and produced programs for adult education, travelled in search of her soul-deep home, mothered two fabulous kids, learned to make really good bread, flown in a hot air balloon, and a lot of other things.
+Along the way, she has created and produced programs for adult education, traveled in search of her soul-deep home, mothered two fabulous kids, learned to make really good bread, flown in a hot air balloon, and a lot of other things.
 And always — writing.
 She has published, performed, and earned awards for a lot of her poetry and some of her prose, co-authored a cookbook, published the novel Sister of Grendel, and taken a few plays from page to stage.
 She is also the executive editor of The Black Hat Press, assumed from dear friend and fellow writer Beverly Voldseth.Read More

+Born in the wine country of California; grew up in a beautiful, little Mississippi River town in Wisconsin; educated in the Minnesota state university system and Harvard Law School, Rob Jung now lives the writer’s life in suburban Saint Paul with his wife, Kathy.
 A newspaper writer for seven years while getting his undergraduate degree at Winona State University, Jung has practiced law for 47 years.
 He began working on his fiction-writing craft more than a decade ago.
-A life-long student of history, geography and religion, Jung has traveled in every continent except Antarctica, and his stories often find their origins in historical events from countries outside the U.S. Jung also lists among his “credits”: inventor, entrepreneur, gourmet chef, master gardener, fishing guide, and storyteller.
+A life-long student of history, geography, and religion, Jung has traveled in every continent except Antarctica, and his stories often find their origins in historical events from countries outside the U.S. Jung also lists among his “credits”: inventor, entrepreneur, gourmet chef, master gardener, fishing guide, and storyteller.
 His best work: three grown children, four grandchildren, and one great grandchild.